On this page:

 We encourage health and disability care employers including DHBs to fund influenza immunisation programmes for their workforce.

-The Ministry will also be providing funding to support influenza vaccination for health and disability sector employees, self-employed lead maternity carers and carers employed under individualised funding arrangements who:
+Reimbursement is available for health and disability sector employees, self-employed lead maternity carers, and carers employed under individualised funding arrangements who:

 - are not eligible for a funded vaccination under the eligibility criteria stated in the Pharmaceutical Schedule